What’s happening

 Why it’s interesting

 This isn’t really about productivity tools.
 It’s about survival.
+What you see here is the quiet outsourcing of memory, because attention is now too valuable to waste.

-information overload
+• information overload

-the desire to stay present without losing details
+• the desire to stay present without losing details

 What this is not